Schedules of Condition

 Typically a Schedule of Condition includes a written description with photographs that show the condition of the various elements of a property or structure.

-The purpose of a Schedule of Condition is to provide an accurate record of the property’s condition, for use as reference in the event of a dispute and / or claim for damages in the future.
+The purpose of a Schedule of Condition is to provide an accurate record of the property’s condition, for Landlords and Tenants to protect themselves and their interests in the event of a dispute and / or claim for damages in the future.

 Commercial Lettings